zwave-js/zwave-js-ui/docs/getting-started/quick-start.md

 ## Docker

-The easier one is by using docker:
+The easiest way to run zwavejs2mqtt is by using docker:

 ```bash
 # Using volumes as persistence